-“Alright, if you say so…” the bear trailed off before glancing back to the Scorpion.
+“Alright, if you say so…” the bear trailed off before glancing back at the Scorpion.
 “Oh shit!
-Heads up, it’s using that targeting scope-thingy again”
+Heads up, it’s using that targeting scope-thingy again!”

 No sooner did he say so, the mech loomed in front of them and activated the scope on its head.
-Before the beam could even land on the two however, a grenade suddenly landed on the back of its head and bounced once before exploding.
-The shockwave took out the array of sensors mounted on its head, while damaging the targeting scope.
+Before the beam could even land on the two, however, a grenade suddenly landed on the back of its head and bounced once before exploding.
+The shockwave took out the array of sensors mounted on its head and damaged the targeting scope.

-Half-blinded by the loss of its environmental instruments, the Scorpion diverted all of the remaining power in its head unit to the Search Scope in order to continue its assault.
+Half-blinded by the loss of its environmental instruments, the Scorpion diverted all of the remaining power in its head unit to its head-mounted scope to continue its assault.
 The destroyed sensors retained just enough information to allow the Scorpion to deduce the origin of the grenade; the walkway just above it.
 Hopping backward, its six legs crashing thunderously on the platform, it pointed its cameras upward and saw Jessie.
-The woman was crouched on the walkway above, her hand digging into her pack frantically to produce another grenade.
+The woman was crouched on the walkway above, her hand frantically digging into her pack to produce another grenade.
 Reacting, the Scorpion rushed towards and crashed into the wall, which caused the walkway above to shake violently.